gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 OIDC alone isn't a silver bullet though.
 If an attacker can modify your workflow file (via a compromised dependency, a malicious PR merged without review, or a GitHub Actions supply chain attack like GhostAction), they can trigger a legitimate OIDC token exchange and publish malicious packages through your trusted pipeline.
-Protect your workflows by pinning Actions to commit SHAs instead of tags (as shown above — the `# v4.3.1` comment preserves readability), configuring a GitHub Actions
+Protect your workflows by pinning Actions to commit SHAs instead of tags (as shown above; the `# v4.3.1` comment preserves readability), configuring a GitHub Actions
 [deployment environment](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment)
 with required reviewers so the publish job needs manual approval before the OIDC token exchange, restricting who can